SocketLabs Onboarding Experience

 Challenge:

 Authenticating a sending domain (via SPF, DKIM, and DMARC) is often treated as an afterthought by users, even though it’s a critical factor in email deliverability.
-Many developers don’t immediately understand why it matters or how to complete the setup.

 Solution: